Numed/Numed/README.md

 ### Hi there 👋
-Welcome to my sphere of developing, where you can see a lot of interesting projects 😉
+Welcome to my sphere of development, where you can see a lot of exciting projects 😉

 ## About me
 ✍🏻 Constantly self-improving person